-Cytokine and Growth Factor Bioassays
+Cytokine and Growth Factor Activity and Detection Bioassays

 Promega offers a broad array of cell-based functional reporter bioassays for measuring the potency and stability of your cytokine and growth factor biologic candidates.
 These mechanism-of-action-based bioassays are available in a convenient thaw-and-use format that reduces hands-on assay time and delivers highly reproducible results.

-Shop all Cytokine and Growth Factor Bioassays
+Shop all Cytokine and Growth Factor Activity and Detection Bioassays

 An Introduction to Cytokines and Growth Factors

 Alteration or disruption of cytokine or growth factor homeostasis by agents that modulate binding to their cognate receptors can lead to a variety of disease states.
-In addition, recombinant cytokines have been employed in therapeutic settings to treat cancer, hepatitis C, and multiple sclerosis.
-Furthermore, antibodies blocking pro-inflammatory cytokines have been used in the treatment of rheumatoid arthritis, Crohn’s disease, and plaque psoriasis.
+In addition, recombinant cytokines have been employed in therapeutic settings to treat cancer, hepatitis C and multiple sclerosis.
+Furthermore, antibodies blocking pro-inflammatory cytokines have been used in the treatment of rheumatoid arthritis, Crohn’s disease and plaque psoriasis.

 In order to characterize the mechanism of action of biologic drugs targeting cytokine and growth factor signaling, cell-based bioassays that measure the activity of cytokines or growth factors are frequently utilized.
 Such assays provide the ability to rank order candidate biologic molecules, assess potency and stability, and perform QC lot release testing.